sandeepnkulkarni/sandeepnk-mkdocs-home/docs/dotnetcore/create-self-contained-dotnetcore-docker-image.md

 ---
-title: 'Create self-contained .Net Core console application docker image'
+title: 'Create self-contained .NET Core console application Docker image'
 ---

-Refer to section **Create new console application** in [Create your first .Net Core console application on Ubuntu](create-first-dotnetcore-console-app-on-ubuntu.md) to understand basics about how to create .Net Core console application.
+Refer to section **Create new console application** in [Create your first .NET Core console application on Ubuntu](create-first-dotnetcore-console-app-on-ubuntu.md) to understand basics about how to create .NET Core console application.
 We will re-use the application created here.

 ## Enabling the Globalization Invariant Mode

-Open hellodocker.csproj and enable Globalization Invariant Mode by adding following line under `<PropertyGroup>` tag.
+Open `hellodocker.csproj` and enable Globalization Invariant Mode by adding following line under `<PropertyGroup>` tag.

 ```xml
 <InvariantGlobalization>true</InvariantGlobalization>